realfansC/CIS-444/Lectures/L17/Lecture17-exercise.md

 #### Adding `mealType` property

 Imagine our user Noelle is going to a friend's house for a party.
 The host of the party asked Noelle to bring a dessert.
 She wants to use our app to bake something for the party.
 Pretend our app is wildly succesful and has thousands of reciepes.
 Noelle only really wants to see desserts.
-To do that, we will let our users filter recipes like this:
+To make it easier for her, we want to give her the ability to filter recipes like this:

 ![inline](https://github.com/SyracuseUniversity-CIS444/CIS-444/blob/master/Lectures/L17/resources/filter-mock.jpeg)